mdisant/PGA-ml/README.md

 # PGA-ml
-Use machine learning to predict PGA Tour tournament results.
+Use machine learning to predict PGA Tour tournament results - in development 2023.